The Sahm Recession Is Here

 (Data: Federal Reserve Economic Data (FRED), St. Louis Fed; Chart: Jeffrey A. Tucker)

 Does this imply recession?
-You might know my view that we never really left recession after March 2020, but that is not what the people who are in charge of declaring one say.
+You might know my view that we never really left recession after March 2020, but that’s not what the people who are in charge of declaring one say.
 But as of today, we can confidently say that we are in what is known as a Sahm recession.

 Named for economist Claudia Sahm, the rule is that when the three-month moving average of the unemployment rate rises by 0.50 percentage points or more relative to its low during the previous 12 months, it’s a sign that the economy is entering a recession.
 In that case, we have just passed this point.
-It’s not a perfect predictor but it is an ominous sign of trouble on the horizon.
+It’s not a perfect predictor, but it is an ominous sign of trouble on the horizon.

 There were other revelations in the latest report.
 We depend on E.J.
-Antoni to run these numbers and this time he has come up with some striking data.
+Antoni to run these numbers, and this time, he has come up with some striking data.

 In short, it has been very obvious for four years that the labor markets are broken.
 This is despite the unrelenting claims of mainstream media that jobs are booming and that all is well.
-On the ground, most people have known this is not true.
+On the ground, most people have known that this is not true.
 You can even see it in the level of quits.
 They were high two years ago as some sectors were doing well but now people are clinging to jobs.

 Everyone watching this data knew that the cracks would eventually show in the headline number.
-Now they have, and it confirms economic weakness in a way that not even the mainstream press can deny.
+Now, they have, and it confirms economic weakness in a way that not even the mainstream press can deny.

-The analyst wrote me privately that he would not be surprised if making further adjustments would drive the inflation rate to 150 to 200 percent over four years.
+The analyst wrote me privately that he would not be surprised if making further adjustments would drive the inflation rate to 150 percent to 200 percent over four years.

 Consider what the real GDP would look like if you bumped those kinds of numbers against output, which has been barely growing in any case.
 What you end up with is exactly what I’ve suspected: The recession has been going on for four years.
 And now it is getting worse.
 At some point, we’ll be beyond the denial point.

 That’s when the Fed has its real problem.
-It wants to lower rates to stop this but it cannot do so without reigniting inflation.
+It wants to lower rates to stop this, but it cannot do so without reigniting inflation.
 It might choose to do so in any case.
 If that is true, we might be over the first wave and ready to enter the second wave.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.